Complex and Adaptive Dynamical Systems: A Primer: Synchronization via Causal Signaling

-by the intersection of the two functions $f(x)+I$ and $g(x)$, see Fig.\ \ref{synchro_fig_Terman_Wang_fg}.
-We find two parameter regimes: \begin{itemize} \item For $I\ge0$ we have one unstable fixpoint $(x^*,y^*)$ with $x^*\simeq0$. \item For $I<0$ and $|I|$ large enough we have two additional fixpoints given by the crossing of the sigmoid $\alpha\big(1+\tanh(x/\beta)\big)$ with the left branch (LB) of the cubic $f(x)=3x-x^3+2$, with one fixpoint being stable. \end{itemize} The stable fixpoint $P_I$ is indicated in Fig.\ \ref{synchro_fig_Terman_Wang_fg}.

-\underline{\bf Relaxational regime}\\ For the case $I>0$ the Terman-Wang oscillator relaxes in the long-time limit to a periodic solution, see Fig.\ \ref{synchro_fig_Terman_Wang_fg}, which is very similar to the limiting relaxation oscillation of the Van der Pol oscillator discussed in the chapter {\em ``Chaos, Bifurcations and Diffusion''}.
+by the intersection of the two functions $f(x)+I$ and $g(x)$, see Fig.~\ref{synchro_fig_Terman_Wang_fg}.
+We find two parameter regimes: \begin{itemize} \item[--] For $I\ge0$ we have one unstable fixpoint $(x^*,y^*)$ with $x^*\simeq0$. \item[--] For $I<0$ and $|I|$ large enough we have two additional fixpoints given by the crossing of the sigmoid $\alpha\big(1+\tanh(x/\beta)\big)$ with the left branch (LB) of the cubic $f(x)=3x-x^3+2$, with one fixpoint being stable. \end{itemize} The stable fixpoint $P_I$ is indicated in Fig.~\ref{synchro_fig_Terman_Wang_fg}. \looseness1\runinhead{{The} Relaxational Regime} For the case $I>0$ the Terman--Wang oscillator relaxes in the long time limit to a periodic solution, see Fig.~\ref{synchro_fig_Terman_Wang_fg}, which is very similar to the limiting relaxation oscillation of the Van der Pol oscillator discussed in Chap.~\ref{chap_chaos1}.